Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Failure and Detection

 \section{Boundary Failure and Detection}

 This section brings together the structural analysis of how boundaries arise and the intrinsic mechanisms by which they can be detected.
-We begin with a description of the canonical failure modes through which an algebraic phase can encounter a boundary, before turning to the finite, functorial invariants that expose such failures from within the phase.
+We begin with a description of the canonical failure modes through which an algebraic phase can encounter a boundary, before turning to finite, functorially defined invariants that expose such failures from within the phase.